30 Productive Sunday Journal Prompts to Kickstart the Week

 Carve out dedicated time

-Whether it’s on Sunday morning, afternoon, or evening, find a time when you can relax and focus without interruptions.
+Set aside a specific time on Sundays just for your journaling.
+Treat this time as a special appointment with yourself.
+Whether it’s in the morning, afternoon, or evening, choose a time when you can relax and focus without interruptions.

 Create a cozy space